-Generally, one can expect to be at a shooting location for the start of civil twilight (about 5:45 A.M.) and we'll stay at that location through sunrise.
+Generally, one can expect to be at a shooting location for the start of civil twilight (about 5:55 A.M.) and we'll stay at that location through sunrise.
 We will go to a late breakfast after the morning shoot.
 On a few days we've scheduled a midday break allowing participants time to download, nap, process images...
 We will provide breakfast bars and water for the early mornings.
-In the afternoon we will head back out into the field and shoot through sunset (approximately 5:30 P.M.) and on some evenings we may photograph into the stars.
+In the afternoon we will head back out into the field and shoot past sunset (approximately 5:25 P.M.)
 We do have time for a late dinner in a restaurant scheduled for each evening.

 This workshop does involve some hiking into the dunes and cross country walking to arrive at certain shooting locations (some days the total distance walked is 2 to 5 miles, mostly level), while other shooting locations will be just beyond the parking lot.
 The hiking may be deemed easy to moderate activity based upon one's condition.
 Walking surfaces beyond the parking lot are generally uneven, hiking boots are recommended; bring old beat up boots as the environment is rough on shoes.
 One doesn't have to be in tip-top shape, but one's enjoyment will be enhanced by good health and preparation.
 Please consult with your doctor before attending our workshop.

 Proper hydration is a must with outdoor activities.
-We will provide bottled water in the field.
+We will provide water in the field.